The Sex Lives of College Girls: Development

 The series was first announced at the HBO Max presentation in October 2019, under the working title College Girls.
-It was given a straight-to-series order of 13 half-hour episodes with Mindy Kaling announced to create, write and executive produce the series under her overall deal with Warner Bros.
+It was given a straight-to-series order of 13 half-hour episodes with Mindy Kaling announced to create, write, showrun, and executive produce the series under her overall deal with Warner Bros.
 Television.
 In May 2020, the series was confirmed to be launching in 2021, under the new title The Sex Lives of College Girls.
-In October 2020, it was announced that the first episode would be co-written by Kaling and Never Have I Ever's Justin Noble, with Noble joining the series as executive producer.
+In October 2020, it was announced that the first episode would be co-written by Kaling and Never Have I Ever's Justin Noble, with Noble joining the series as a co-showrunner and executive producer.
 On December 7, 2021, HBO Max renewed the series for a second season.
 On December 14, 2022, HBO Max renewed the series for a third season.
+On March 18, 2025, Max canceled the series after three seasons.

 Casting

 On October 14, 2020, the lead cast, made up of Pauline Chalamet, Amrit Kaur, Reneé Rapp and Alyah Chanelle Scott, was announced.
 Dylan Sprouse joined the main cast in December 2020, but was replaced by Gavin Leatherwood on March 12, 2021, who was cast alongside Midori Francis, Chris Meyer, Ilia Isorelýs Paulino, Lolo Spencer, and Renika Williams in starring roles.
 On May 19, 2021, Sherri Shepherd, Maya Rose, Rob Huebel, Nicole Sullivan, Conor Donnally, Sierra Katow, Mekki Leeper, and James Morosini joined the cast in recurring capacities.
 On August 16, 2021, Izzy Roland, Kavi Ladnier, Stephen Guarino, Matt Maloy, Donielle Nash, and Najee Muhammad joined the cast in recurring capacities.
 On June 3, 2022, Mitchell Slaggert was cast as a new series regular for the second season.
 On August 15, 2022, Charlie Hall joined the cast in an undisclosed capacity for the second season.
+On July 10, 2023, it was announced that Rapp is only set to recur for the third season, and depart the series after that to focus on her music career.
+In April 2024, it was reported that Gracie Lawrence and Mia Rodgers were cast as series regulars for the third season.
+In May 2024, it was announced that Nabeel Muscatwalla, Rebecca Wisocky, and Michael Hsu Rosen were cast in recurring roles for the third season.
+On June 18, 2024, it was reported that Devin Craig, Ruby Cruz, Michael Provost, and Roby Attal joined the cast in recurring capacities for the third season.

 Filming

 The series began filming on November 20, 2020, in Los Angeles.
 Filming also took place at Vassar College in mid-2021.
 On June 19, 2021, recurring cast member Sherri Shepherd posted a behind-the-scenes video of her character in costume and revealed that the series was scheduled to premiere in late 2021.
 Filming for the second season began in late April 2022, some of which took place on the University of Washington's Seattle campus.
+Filming for the third season began on March 4, 2024, and wrapped up on June 10, 2024.